-- Explain the merits of breastfeeding.
+- 1. Explain the merits of breastfeeding.
 What are the pros and cons? - 2.
 Examine nutritional content in popular foods consumed by children in early childhood.
-Choose two popular food products targeted toward this age group to analyze.
+Choose two popular food

 - 3. Illustrate animism, egocentrism, and centration using children's games or media.
 Find one example of each and explain how it reflects these concepts. - 4.
 Prepare recommendations to avoid health risks in school-aged children.
 Consider what you have learned about nutrition and physical activity.
 Incorporate the problems you know about with respect to this age group when preparing your recommendations.